-Note: Ensure that you are wearing your antistatic wrist strap prior to handling the DRAGON12 board.
-Failure to do so could result in severe damage to the DRAGON12.
+Note: Ensure that you are wearing your antistatic wrist strap prior to handling the DE2 board.
+Failure to do so could result in severe damage to the DE2 board

 Make appropriate notes and answer all questions clearly in your lab book.